What Is a Breast Lift?

-Mastopexy (breast lift) with breast augmentation is a combination procedure that lifts sagging breasts while increasing their size and enhancing their shape.
+Mastopexy (breast lift surgery) with breast augmentation is a combination procedure that lifts sagging breasts while increasing their size and enhancing their shape.
 Aging, pregnancy, weight loss and gravity can all cause breasts to sag.
-When sagging cannot be corrected by implants alone, augmentation mastopexy may be recommended.
-During mastopexy alone, excess skin is trimmed away, supporting tissue is tightened, the breasts are “lifted” to sit higher on the chest, and the nipple and areola are repositioned or resized.
+When sagging cannot be corrected by implants alone, we may recommend augmentation mastopexy.
+During breast lift surgery, excess skin is trimmed away, supporting tissue is tightened, the breasts are “lifted” to sit higher on the chest, and the nipple and areola are repositioned or resized.
 By adding augmentation with implants to the procedure, the breasts can also be made larger and firmer.

-who is an ideal candidate for a breast lift?
+Who is an ideal candidate for a breast lift surgery?

 Good candidates for augmentation mastopexy have sagging breasts that have lost fullness at the top.
-A woman who chooses to undergo an augment/mastopexy would like a firm more youthful breast, and has one or more of the following:
+A woman who chooses to undergo an augment/mastopexy wants firm, more youthful breasts and has one or more of the following conditions: